 Princeton in Latin America

-Mission Statement: Princeton in Latin America (PiLA) is a 501(c)(3) nonprofit organization, affiliated with but not funded by Princeton University.
-PiLA partners with non-governmental organizations (NGOs) and community, government and multilateral organizations throughout Latin America and the Caribbean to match them with highly qualified recent college graduates who take up full-year service fellowships in development work.
-PiLA fellowships offer formative field experience to those interested in working with community oriented organizations in Latin America and the Caribbean and those who are eager to pursue careers in international development.
+Award Summary and Conditions: Princeton in Latin America (PiLA) is a nonprofit organization, affiliated with but not funded by Princeton University.
+PiLA partners with non-governmental organizations (NGOs), community, government and multilateral organizations throughout Latin America and the Caribbean to provide them with highly qualified recent college graduates.
+Fellows commit to a full-year service fellowship in development work.
+PiLA fellowships are paid positions.
+Fellows will receive a monthly stipend, either from PiLA or the partner organization, or a combination of the two, to cover daily living expenses: housing, food, and local transportation.

-- Application fee: $100.00
+- $100 Application fee

 - Visa application fees